szczyglis-dev/py-gpt/docs/source/configuration.rst

 Code syntax
 ^^^^^^^^^^^

-* ``Code syntax highlighting``: Selects the syntax-highlighting theme applied to rendered code blocks in the Chromium/WebEngine chat view and supported code-output panels.
+* ``Code syntax highlighting``: Selects the color theme used for syntax highlighting in rendered code blocks.
 It changes presentation only, not code execution.
 Default: ``darcula``.

 * ``Disable syntax highlighting``: Renders code blocks without token-level syntax coloring.
 This can reduce rendering work for very large outputs or avoid highlighting issues with unusual code; the code content itself is unchanged.
 Default: False.

 * ``Highlight every Nth line (real-time)``: Controls how often streaming code is re-highlighted as new lines arrive.
 Larger values reduce renderer work during long code streams at the cost of less frequent visual updates.
-Default: 5.
+Default: 50.

 * ``Highlight every N chars (real-time)``: Adds a character-count trigger for re-running syntax highlighting while code is streaming.
 Larger values reduce update frequency and can improve performance on large streamed responses.
-Default: 1000.
+Default: 300.

 * ``Max lines to highlight (real-time)``: Limits syntax highlighting during streaming to code blocks up to the configured number of lines.
 Blocks above the limit are left unhighlighted while streaming to avoid expensive repeated rendering; set ``0`` to disable the limit.
 Default: 100.